Things to Do in Sanur for an Authentic Bali Experience

 Stroll the Sanur Beach Promenade

-The Sanur Beach Promenade (or Sanur Boardwalk) is a wide, paved pathway that stretches along the beach for 5 kilometres, leading all the way from Mertasari Beach to the south to Matahari Terbit Beach to the north.
-This is a popular spot for locals and tourists alike to walk their dogs and go for morning jogs.
+The Sanur Beach Promenade is a wide, paved pathway that stretches along the beach for 5 kilometres, leading from Mertasari Beach to Matahari Terbit Beach.

 One of the most popular things to do in Sanur is to bike the length of the beachfront boardwalk.
-You'll find numerous shops offering affordable bicycle rentals scattered along the boardwalk.
-As you cruise down the Sanur Beach Promenade, you can make pit stops at a wide range of shops, cafes, bars, restaurants, and, of course, beaches.
+You'll find numerous shops offering affordable bicycle rentals scattered along the route.
+As you move along the promenade, you can stop at shops, cafes, bars, restaurants, and beaches.

 Attend the Bali Kite Festival

-For a truly unique local experience, try to time your visit to Sanur with the annual Bali Kite Festival.
-This incredible event takes place on the beaches surrounding Sanur during the windy season.
-Although the dates change each year, the festival typically falls in either July or August.
+For a unique local experience, try to time your visit to Sanur with the annual Bali Kite Festival.
+This event takes place on the beaches surrounding Sanur during the windy season, typically in July or August.

-Part competition, part celebration of Balinese kite-flying culture, participants take this festival very seriously.
-Expect to see absolutely massive dragon and bird-shaped kites being launched into the sky by Bali's top kite-flying teams.
-Kites can be up to four metres wide and 10 metres long, requiring a group of up to 80 people to operate them.
+Expect to see massive dragon and bird-shaped kites launched into the sky by Bali's top kite-flying teams.
+Some kites can be up to four metres wide and 10 metres long, requiring large groups to operate them.

 Take a day trip to Nusa Penida